-Xi hails enlarged Central Asian bloc as G-7 ends in disarray
+Xi extolls free trade at Asia meet as G-7 ends in disarray

 It is “is not a tool for geopolitical games, seeking hegemony or engaging in international confrontation,” the paper said.

-Still, as trade tensions simmer between China and the U.S., in recent months Beijing has been drawing closer to Moscow and New Delhi.
+As trade tensions simmered between China and the U.S. in recent months, Beijing has drawn closer to Moscow and New Delhi.

 On Friday, Xi presented Russian President Vladimir Putin China’s first Friendship Medal at an elaborate ceremony in Beijing.

+Putin said Sunday that the current structure of the SCO is “optimal” and emphasized its combined economic power and political clout.

+“In terms of per capita income, the G-7 countries are richer, but the combined size of the SCO economies is bigger and their population is much bigger — half of the world’s population.”

 On Saturday, Xi met Modi for the second time in two months, signing deals on the export of non-basmati rice and sharing information on the waters of the Brahmaputra River, which runs between China and India, according to tweets by spokesperson of the Indian Ministry of External Affairs Raveesh Kumar.